 Genetic regulation of the antibody response to H-2Db alloantigens in mice.
-III.
-Inhibition of the IgG Response to noncongenic cells by preimmunization with congenic cells.
+I. Differences in activation of helper T cells in C57BL/10 and BALB/c congenic strains.

 - Views Icon Views